National Speakers Association: History

 The association launched the Academy for Professional Speaking in January 2004 to teach those exploring a career in professional speaking.
-The academy consists of eLearning and the one-day Cavett Institute, named after NSA founder Cavett Robert, CSP, CPAE.
+The academy consists of eLearning and the one-day Cavett Institute.

 Organizational structure and operations

-NSA has its national office in Tempe, Arizona, and 34 regional chapters throughout the United States.
-NSA's professional competencies were adopted in June 1985 and continue to drive all facets of NSA today.
-These competencies are known today as the four E's: Eloquence, Expertise, Enterprise and Ethics.
-In January 1991, the NSA moved into the new headquarters building at 1500 South Priest Drive in Tempe, Arizona.
+In January 1991, the NSA moved into a new headquarters building at 1500 South Priest Drive in Tempe, Arizona.
+Following the COVID pandemic in 2020, NSA went fully remote and currently has its national office in Minneapolis, MN and 35 regional chapters throughout the United States.
+NSA's professional competencies were adopted in June 1985.
+They are known as the four E's: Eloquence, Expertise, Enterprise and Ethics.

 Membership

-National Speakers Association membership is available only to paid professional speakers and they need to provide required proofs and documents for it.

-Conventions
+NSA membership is available to paid professional speakers, entrepreneurs, authors, coaches and podcasters.
+Membership criteria include documented experience in professional speaking, such as earning a minimum income from speaking engagements, delivering a certain number of paid speeches annually, or combining paid speaking with other income-generating services like coaching or training.
+NSA also offers student memberships and affiliate opportunities for those aspiring to develop their speaking careers.
+Members are required to adhere to NSA's code of ethics and demonstrate a commitment to professional development and excellence in public speaking.

+Events

-NSA holds an annual national convention every summer featuring successful speakers in the industry, such as Steve Forbes, Sally Hogshead, Erik Wahl, Nancy Duarte, Walter Bond, and Penn Jillette.
+NSA holds an annual national convention every summer featuring speakers in the industry.
 NSA's first Convention was held 1 June 1975 with 62 attendees gathered at the Scottsdale Camelback Inn.

-Labs

-NSA holds labs throughout the year featuring a deep-dive on speaking business, marketing and eloquence topics to help professional speakers grow their business and improve their speaking skills.
+NSA holds labs throughout the year.
 NSA's first lab was held 30 April 1994 at the International Center for Professional Speaking.

 Local and regional chapters

 The 35 individual chapters are led by an elected president and a board of directors.
-Chapters usually hold monthly meetings featuring a speaker and networking time.
+These chapters provide platforms for professional speakers to connect, learn, and grow within their local communities.
+Each chapter typically hosts monthly meetings featuring guest speakers and networking opportunities.
 Nationally, NSA has a Chapter Leadership Council composed of past presidents who serve as resources and volunteer consultants to current chapter leaders.